 Traffic is nothing if it does not convert to a sale.
 You want to understand your visitors’ actions, and the best way to do this is by using website diagnosis tools.

 Some notable lead generation tips like Mouseflow and Hotjar come in handy for this course.
 They help answer why you are not getting the desired results despite the high traffic.
 This, in turn, helps improve your Conversion Rates Optimization (CRO) efforts.
-This way, you can conveniently do A/B tests and makes tweaks as desired.
+This way, you can conveniently do A/B tests and make tweaks as desired.

 A study by Nielsen shows that 70 percent of consumers trust online reviews and would visit the reviews or testimonials page before making any purchase.
 This should be a wake-up call for B2Bs to create a testimonials page on their website.